as228gn/L3/Test/TestSpecifikation.md

 Error in Rectangle caught successfully.
 Error in Circle caught successfully.

 Testing complete, any failed tests can be seen above.

+For test result see [Test Result](/Test/TestRapport.md)

 # Manual tests